ArpanPrj/Reproducibility2025/LinearModel/Coding_challenge_7.md

     ## DaysAfterPlanting21    6.788646   15.822465
     ## DaysAfterPlanting28    6.427535   15.461354

-We found that Treatment 2 had 134.53 (+-6.775364;+-95% CI) units less emergence time than Treatment 1.
-The intercept is the average emergence days for treatment 1 7 days after planting which is 182.163 days.
-The coefficient of Treatment 2 is the difference in emergence days between treatment 2 and treatment 1.
+We found that Treatment 2 had 134.53 (+-6.775364;+-95% CI) less emergence than Treatment 1.
+The intercept is the average emergence for treatment 1 7 days after planting which is 182.163.
+The coefficient of Treatment 2 is the difference in emergence between treatment 2 and treatment 1.

 # Question 4